Kidist-Abraham/GoalPeering/README.md

 -> Scan the QR code displayed in your terminal or web interface using the Expo Go app.

--> The app will load on your real device—any changes you make in the code will auto-refresh.√
+-> The app will load on your real device—any changes you make in the code will auto-refresh.